patrickjwahl/addb/README.md

 Go beyond the wiki to pore through the tribulations of America's best and brightest.

 ### Setting Up Your Dev Environment
 Make sure you have Node.js and MongoDB installed.
 Clone the repository, cd into its directory, and run `npm install`.
+Create a file called `.env` in the root directory and add the line `SESSIONS_SECRET=mylittlesecret` (you can replace the value with anything you want).

 Start Mongo by running `mongod --dbpath <path to your DB>`